mohehe1234/local-rag/README.md

 Please replace `run_pip` with `run_uv` in the commands above and then execute them.

 ## Adding Custom Files
-This section explains how to replace the REK and image findings files and execute the code with your own files.
+This section explains how to replace the REK and CT findings files and execute the code with your own files.
 ### Replacing the REK
 Create a new file in Markdown format based on `REK.txt`.
-When running the code, refer to [#Running the LLM for Staging](#running-the-llm-for-staging) and specify your file using the `--rek` argument.
+When running the code, refer to [Running the LLM for Staging](#running-the-llm-for-staging) section and specify your file using the `--rek` argument.
-### Replacing image findings
+### Replacing CT findings
 Prepare a JSON file following the schema below.
-When running the code, refer to [#Running the LLM for Staging](#running-the-llm-for-staging) and specify your file using the `input` argument.
+When running the code, refer to [Running the LLM for Staging](#running-the-llm-for-staging) section and specify your file using the `input` argument.
 ```
 {
     "type": "array",